huiwenzhang/gym-rearrangement/README.md

 ## Installation and usage
 To install this package, just clone this repo to your local PC.
 Run `pip install -e .` under the package directory.
-To test if the package works normally, run
+To test if the package is successfully installed, run
 ```python
 import gym_rearrangement
 import gym